40° 48′ 32″ N · 73° 57′ 41″ W / bbox [-73.985,40.795,-73.945,40.825] / corpus 13,350 places / CCR 75.5% / v0.1 · shipped May 2026

 Wikipedia

 Long-form narrative, dates, names.
-Pulled via Wikidata SPARQL for the bbox.
+Pulled article-by-article for places inside the Manhattan footprint and chunked for retrieval.

 OpenStreetMap

 Geometry, addresses, building footprints.
-POI tags drive the “type of place” field.
+POI tags drive the “type of place” field; geometry feeds OSRM for the walk leg.

 §07 · the stack